smith981/silex-skeleton/README.md

 silex-skeleton
 ==============

-**Update:** The new Doctrine ORM provider works now.

 This is a working skeleton used to rapidly develop a new Silex site, with Twitter Bootstrap, Twig, and a Doctrine ORM provider installed and registered.
+It also includes the Doctrine console and a CRUD generator in the /bin directory, which uses components from Zend Framework 2.x.

 ###Included Packages
 * Twig 1.12 (twig/twig)
 * Doctrine ORM Provider (taluu/doctrine-orm-provider)
 * Twitter Bootstrap installed is in 'web' directory.
 The requisite CSS and JS includes are in the views/base.twig.html template.
 Extend the base template in other Twig files if you want to use Bootstrap.
+* Zend/Form

 ###Installation using [Composer](http://getcomposer.org)
 1. From the web root: